 We tested for IP leak tests by visiting ipleak.net.
 We checked for IPv4 and IPv6 DNS leak tests, as well as IPv4 and IPv6 WebRTC leak tests.
 Please read our Complete Guide to IP Leaks to understand why a VPN must never have leaks.

 Next, we checked Windows.
-We tested the recent Windows 2.2.1 client.
+We tested the most recent Windows client.
 First, we tested for leaks using the office's IPv6 connection.
 The good news is that on Windows, the client completely blocks IPv6 connections.
 We detected no IP leaks, no WebRTC leaks and no DNS leaks whatsoever.
 The screenshot below shows the Windows leak test results.

 Privacy and Security

 Hide.me is based in Malaysia.
 Although Malaysia imposes a lot of censorship on its citizens; this does not affect the VPN service in any way.
 And, because Malaysia does not enforce any mandatory data retention directives on VPNs, it a good place for a VPN to be based.

 Hide.me stores no logs about what people do online using its service.
 In addition, bandwidth connection logs are “securely erased every few hours” and those logs are never kept alongside real IP addresses or timestamps.

 Tracking bandwidth use on its servers in such a non-invasive manner is not a concern, and, for this reason, it is fair to say that Hide.me is indeed a no-logs VPN.

 Hide.me provides OpenVPN encryption on all platforms (though you will need a third party client on Mac, Android, and iOS - which is far from ideal).
 It also provides a choice of strong tunneling protocols including IKEv2 (default protocol on Mac and iOS), L2TP, and PPTP.
 OpenVPN encryption is our recommended protocol, and Hide.me uses an extremely strong implementation: